rajexcited/personal-finance-ui/test-cases/expense/refund/edit-refund-tc3.md

 ---
 id: edit-refund-tc3
+title: Attempt to Update Refund, but Cancel
+execution: manual
+created: 12/21/2024
+updated: 02/13/2025
 ---

 # Edit Refund - Cancel

 ## Title:

-Edit refund and cancel
+Attempt to Update Refund, but cancel

 ## Description:

-active user tried to update existing refund details, but cancels
+Logged in active user tries to update existing refund details, but cancels and refund details are not saved

 ## Preconditions:

-user is logged in and active. expense view list page is launched with at least 1 refund
+User is logged in and active.
+User is `view expenses` page and there is at least 1 refund listed.

 ## Steps to Execute:

-1. user clicks on `update refund` action from refund view `local grocery store`
+1. User clicks on `update refund` action from refund view `local grocery store`
-2. after few seconds of waiting, user is redirected to refund Edit form
+2. After few seconds of waiting, user is redirected to refund Edit form
-3. verify all fields are initialized with appropriate values of refund.
+3. Verify all fields are initialized with appropriate values of refund.
-4. there are 2 buttons, `update` and `cancel`, are displayed at the bottom of screen.
+4. Verify 2 buttons, `update` and `cancel`, are displayed at the bottom of screen.
-5. user updates details below,
+5. User updates details below,
    - bill name: change to `refund all`
    - refund amount: change to `100`. verify `USA-USD` and `dollar symbol` is displayed to amount field.
    - refund verified: click on verify indicator to change to verified.
    - refund date: change to 1 month backword.
-6. user changes the purchase to different one. verify field values are not modified, but info is updated approprite to selected purchase.
+6. User changes the purchase to different one. verify field values are not modified, but info is updated approprite to selected purchase.
-7. click on `cancel` button.
+7. User clicks on `cancel` button.

 ## Expected Outcome:

 - The loading indicator is displayed for few seconds (~1) while refund is being cancel.
-- on successful, the expense list is showing with no changes to refund details.
+- On successful, the expense list is showing with no changes to refund details.
 - `view receipts` action is still showing for the refund.
-- in small screen, it can be expanded. verify details
+- In small/mobile screen, it can be expanded. verify details

 ## Impact Area:

 ### frontend

+- View Expenses page
-- expense page
+- Edit Refund page
+- navigation component
+- expenses module
-- update refund form
+- refund component

 ### backend api

+- expense count api
-- expense list api
+- expense api
+- refund api
 - refund reason api
+- purchase api
+- purchase type api
 - payment account api
 - share person api
-- refund api get
 - refund tags api
+- currency profile api
+- refund receipt api

 ## Type of Test: